Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Dubai sits at the crossroads of global seafood supply chains, making it one of the most strategically valuable locations in the world to trade fresh fish and marine animals.
 Whether you are an established seafood importer or an entrepreneur entering the marine products sector, understanding the licensing process is your first critical step.

-This guide explains exactly how to obtain a Fresh Fish and Marine Animals Trading Licence (Activity Code 4721.71) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and why this market rewards early movers.
+This guide explains exactly how to obtain a Fresh Fish and Marine Animals Trading License (Activity Code 4721.71) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and why this market rewards early movers.

 Dubai's Seafood Market: Why the Opportunity Is Now